 Once you have removed as much fuel as possible, start the lawn mower and burn the rest of the fuel out of the system.
 Let it run until it shuts off and no longer restarts.

 Add Fuel Stabilizer

-If you choose the option to store your mower with fuel you must use a fuel stabilizer.
-Without a fuel stabilizer the old fuel can causing gumming and build up in the fuel system.
+If you choose the option to store your mower with the fuel you must use a fuel stabilizer.
+Without a fuel stabilizer, the old fuel can cause gumming and varnish build-up in the fuel system.
 The ethanol used in the fuel will collect moisture.

 I highly recommend a product called Sea Foam Motor Treatment.
-This product will not only stabilizer your fuel up to two years, but also assist with removing moisture.
+This product will not only stabilize your fuel for up to two years but also assist with removing moisture.
 I have more information on Sea Foam as a fuel additive in my article, “Why Use Sea Foam Fuel Additive in a Lawn Mower”.